handcoding-labs/redis-stream-client-go/README.md

 ![Redis streams failure recovery](./imgs/redis_stream_failure_recovery.png)

-This is good but there are two requirements that it doesn't meet:
+However, there are two requirements that it doesn't meet:
 1. Recovery depends on how soon the crashed consumer can come back up and claim.
 This is normally a small time (few seconds) but sometimes it can be high due to startup logic.
 2. When a consumer gets stuck (GC or some such stop-the-world process) then the processing is stuck.